noor188/LLM-Router/README.md

 ## 🧠 Future Improvements
 - Add customizable routing rules so users can prioritize cost, latency, or quality depending on their needs
-- Run your routing function through an evaluation set and optimize performance
+- Run routing function through an evaluation set and optimize performance